now to receive all the new

 You’ll also get access to

-Bernhard Wöstheinrich: Keyboards, analogue, digital and virtual synthesizers, Live-Sequencing
+Bernhard Wöstheinrich: Keyboards and virtual synthesizers, Minimoog ModelD (reissue), Roland Juno 60, Live-Sequencing

 Cover drawing: Christine Kriegerowski

-Special thanks to George “G$” Bley and John Councill
+Special thanks to Ken Palmer, Nick Mellis, Mike Hunter and George "G$" Bley

 Bernhard Wöstheinrich elicits meaning from abstraction in electronic music and painting.
 He has studied graphic design and